RERA Rental Index Update 2026 | DDA Real Estate

 #Blog DDA

-In this environment, one mechanism quietly shapes every renewal negotiation: the RERA Rental Index.
+In this environment, one regulatory mechanism continues to play a decisive role in every lease renewal: the RERA Rental Index.

-The RERA Rental Index determines whether a landlord can legally increase rent - and by how much - at the time of contract renewal.
+The RERA Rental Index determines whether a landlord can legally increase rent at renewal, and by how much.

-Through the DLD website and the Dubai REST app, both tenants and landlords can view:
+Using the DLD website or the Dubai REST app, both tenants and landlords can access:

 How Rent Caps Are Calculated (Legal Framework)

-Dubai applies a tiered system to limit rent increases on renewals.
-The percentage cap depends on how far the current rent is below the RERA-referenced market average:
+Dubai continues to apply a tiered cap system based on how far the current rent is below the indexed market average:

-If your rent is already aligned with the market, the law prohibits any increase at renewal.
+If your rent is already aligned with the indexed market level, any increase at renewal is prohibited by law.

-Rental values are now generated using real-time data, including Ejari registrations, market contracts, and building-level characteristics.
-This results in more accurate benchmarking.
+Rental values are generated using real-time inputs, including Ejari registrations, executed contracts, and transaction data.
+This significantly reduces lag and outdated benchmarks.

 Building-Level Classification